In 1996, Jeanne McCusker and her

 change.
 She hired a caregiver immediately to help with her Mom.

-The next year or so her family had a wonderful person in the house during the day helping the family and making sure her Mom was safe.
-As the disease came to the end stages they split the shifts: her Dad took the overnight shift, the private caregiver helped during the day, her sister in the evenings, and Jeanne
+The next year or so her family had this wonderful person in the house during the day helping the family and making sure her Mom was safe.
+As the disease came to the end stages they had to split the shifts: her Dad took the overnight shift, the private caregiver helped during the day, her sister in the evenings, and Jeanne

 Carolyn joined Home Instead Senior Care as a Staff Coordinator on March 15, 2010.
 In March 2013 she was promoted to Operations Manager.
 As Operations Manager she is responsible for scheduling CAREGivers that are appropriate to meet the needs of the clients.
 Carolyn finds having direct frontline contact with clients and CAREGivers a new and interesting experience.
 “My employment history primarily has been in the back office, in financial or administrative roles.
 As such, I’ve managed frontline employees, so it’s an interesting experience being the frontline.
 The most rewarding part of the job is when the match between client and CAREGiver proves equally beneficial.
 Knowing that both client and CAREGiver are happy with the match creates a win-win situation for everyone.”
 Carolyn is a lifelong resident of Central Virginia, and enjoys landscape painting, classic movies, reading, science, and learning new things.
 A self-proclaimed “education junkie” and nontraditional college student, Carolyn received a Master of Business Administration in May 2010.